flightpathdata/flightpathdata/index.md

 FlightPath is both a development and an operations tool.
 It makes development more agile by:

-    Helping you spin up preboarding projects quickly
+* Helping you spin up preboarding projects quickly

-    Providing examples and guardrails
+* Providing examples and guardrails

-    Minimizing configuration tasks, and
+* Minimizing configuration tasks, and

-    Providing in-context help.
+* Providing in-context help.

 On the DataOps operations side, FlightPath makes you more effective by:

-    Helping you find data
+* Helping you find data

-    Tracing how data changes version-to-version and run-to-run
+* Tracing how data changes version-to-version and run-to-run

-    Quickly staging files and loading named-paths groups, and
+* Quickly staging files and loading named-paths groups, and

-    Assisting you in creating references and templates to match your operating requirements
+* Assisting you in creating references and templates to match your operating requirements

 # Infrastructure and Integrations

 FlightPath runs on MacOS and Windows 11.
 It supports all the same infrastructure backends that CsvPath Framework does.
 The storage backends are:

-    AWS S3
+* AWS S3

-    Azure Blob Storage
+* Azure Blob Storage

-    Google Cloud Storage
+* Google Cloud Storage

-    SFTP
+* SFTP servers

-    Locally mounted file systems
+* Locally mounted file systems

 FlightPath makes it easy to configure CsvPath Framework's integrations, including Slack, OpenTelemetry, OpenLineage, webhooks, and more.

 # Quick links
-💡Preboarding For Success
+💡 Preboarding For Success
-✨FlightPath Features
+✨ FlightPath Features

 ### Get Started